WildGoat07/WildGoatPackage/README.md

 * `wp::Gui` : A namespace where there will be added... a GUI for SFML.
 Very highly based on [SFGUI](https://github.com/TankOs/SFGUI) (which is already well made), this one will be more SFML-like and using only SFML Graphics.
 * A wiki !!
 And some examples.
 * More portability, can be used without SFML or Windows but without its exclusive content.
+* `Archive` and `Extractor` : Two classes to create and extract an archive of multiple files.

 ----